VM disk Snapshot Datastore Reserve

 %

-Use Custom to enter delta and chain days below.
+Use Custom when you know delta percent and chain days.

 %